Meet Our Board

 Interfaith Alliance Foundation Board

-Julie Strathe-Baugh – Vice Chair
+Julie Strathe-Baugh – Chair

 Catherine Carmody